jp26jp/Project_02/README.md

-# Project_02
+# Project 02
-My second project for the Treehouse Techdegree
+Project 02 for the Treehouse Techdegree.